-Appropriate engineering None under normal operating conditions. controls Provide adequate ventilation in warehouse or closed storage areas Personal protection No special equipment for minor exposure i.e. when handling small quantities.
-OTHERWISE: ► Safety glasses with side shields ▶ Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+Appropriate engineering controls None under normal operating conditions.
+Personal protection Eye and face protection No special equipment for minor exposure i.e. when handling small quantities.
+OTHERWISE: Safety glasses with side shields.
+Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
-This should include a review of lens absorption Eye and face protection and adsorption for the class of chemicals in use and an account of injury experience.
+This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
 In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
 Lens should be removed at the first signs of eye redness or irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
-[CDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent] Skin protection See Hand protection below No special equipment needed when handling small quantities.
-Hands/feet protection OTHERWISE: Wear general protective gloves, e.g. light weight rubber gloves.
-Body protection See Other protection below Other protection No special equipment needed when handling small quantities
+[CDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent] Skin protection See Hand protection below Hands/feet protection No special equipment needed when handling small quantities.
+OTHERWISE: Wear chemical protective gloves, e.g. PVC.
+Body protection See Other protection below Other protection No special equipment needed when handling small quantities OTHERWISE: • Overalls • Eyewash unit.